2002sejal/payment_integration/README.md

 ◇ On any page / email, only basic information is needed.

 Tech Stack
-Languages Used: HTML, CSS, BOOTSTRAP, JAVASCRIPT
+Languages Used: HTML, CSS, , JAVASCRIPT

 Payement: RazorPay